epam/ai-dial/docs/chat-design.md

 Basic layout consists of the following components:

-* Header: component where customisable logo element is displayed.
+* Header: component where customizable logo element is displayed.
 This component also contains: Navigation bar button, Prompts bar button and user profile.
 * Navigation bar: contains all active chats and a button to start a new one.
 * Prompts bar: contains user prompts and an action to add a new one.
 * Conversation area: are where user questions and LLM responds will take place.